contactandyc/another-c-library/website/usage/ac_allocator/index.md

 # Detecting Memory Loss

-A common mistake that developers make (myself included) is to forget to free memory that was previously allocated.
+A common mistake that I've made is to forget to free memory that was previously allocated.
 The ac_... allocation methods assist developers in making sure that allocations are cleaned up.

 demo1.c
 ```c